bolariin/discourse-response-bot/README.md

   * In the plugin settings for response bot
   ![responsebot-plugin-setting](https://user-images.githubusercontent.com/24629960/32695148-91d504c2-c721-11e7-9184-cf1cb23753d0.png)

-* If you wish to enable response by the response bot on a few select categories, you can acheive this.
+* If you wish to enable response by the response bot on select categories, you can acheive this.
   * You can achieve this by unselecting "Allow response bot to reply all topics"
   ![responsebot-plugin-setting 2](https://user-images.githubusercontent.com/24629960/29168784-77e81116-7d9e-11e7-8d80-3b2ee5f6e7fe.png)